beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 (@) `17-glance-start.sh`

-This script starts the Glance services: both API and Registry.
+This script starts the Glance services: API and Registry.
 The script sets the services to automatically start during the system start up.

 ```Bash